Metatavu/timebank-mywork-forecast-lambdas/README.md

 - To set up DynamoDB on your computer Download DynamoDB local [Here](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.DownloadingAndRunning.html#DynamoDBLocal.DownloadingAndRunning.title)

 - After you download the archive, extract the contents and copy the extracted directory to a location of your choice.
-- I recommend extracting these like so "lambda-tester/dynamodb-local" so the -npm run local works, if u want u can always change the script for correct path.

 - There are other options for storing the table [Here](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.UsageNotes.html)